senator/uqm-online-starmap/README.md

 --------

-    - Interact with the map to find out the name, position, size, color, and [TODO] mineral and biological wealth of star systems.
+    - Interact with the map to find out the name, position, size, color, and mineral and biological wealth of star systems.
     Just mouseover on platforms that have mice or similar pointing devices, or [TODO] tap on mobile)

-    - [TODO] Zoom and pan the map.
+    - Zoom and pan the map.

     - [TODO] Search for stars by name